WeField-e-V/projects/_projects/backofenkamp.md

 ### description

 We are maintaining right now a 200m2 marketgarden, a 5000m2 Walnut Orchard and a 2000m2 fruit and berry Orchard.
-All Managed from our Social-Hub, the two refurbished Sea-Containers by (Lasse)
+All Managed from our Social-Hub.

 ### requirements